-Table 8.
-SNC CCiCap Base Period Milestone #8-Wind Tur Entrance Criteria Success Criteria 1.
+Tat ole 8.
+SNC CCiCap Base Period Milestone #8-Wind Tui nnel Testing.
+Entrance Criteria Success Criteria 1.
 Contracts in place for wind tunnel usage for testing of transonic and supersonic regimes of the DC vehicle alone, and the DC/Atlas ascent configuration.
-1. Wind tunnel tests conducted from Control for the DC vehicle and achieved the following objectives.
+1. Wind turinel tests conducted from for the DC vehicle and achieved the following objectives.
 2. Model/instrumentation design packages have been completed and approved by SNC Analysis integrated Product Team.
-2. Wind tunnel tests were completed for the integrated 3.
-Delivery of wind tunnel models is complete and accepted by SNC. Ζ. DC/Atlas and achieved the following objectives.
+Delivery of wind tunnel models is complete and 2.
+DC/Atlas and achieved the following objectives.
+3. Post test quick look report(s) provided to NASA as defined in the Test Plan. accepted by SNC.
+3. 4.
 4. Wind Tunnel Test Plan has been developed consisting of primary objectives, secondary objectives, configuration of model(s), test conditions and environment, differences between the OV configuration and the model(s), and definition of information to be included in the post test quick look report.
-3. Post test quick look report(s) provided to NASA as defined in the Test Plan.
-Paper and electronic copy of all presentation materials provided to NASA.
-5. Test plan provided to NASA at least 30 days prior to the Test Readiness Review (TRR).
+29 5.
+Test plan provided to NASA at least 30 days prior to the Test Readiness Review (TRR).
 6. Test plan(s) approved by SNC DC Program Management.
 7. Disposition of NASA comments and closure of SNC actions for final test plan prior to or at TRR.
 8. Completion of Wind Tunnei Test Readiness Review(s) to meet the intent of NPR 7123.1A Appendix G.11 criteria.
 9. Closure of all applicable Test Readiness Review actions prior to test.
 10. SNC Analysis Integrated Product Team has approved the plans for model installation, instrumentation calibration, test procedures including model configuration changes, the proposed run schedule, and data products.
 11. Certification received from SNC DC Program Management that testing is ready to proceed.
 12. The following technical products have been made available to NASA prior to the milestone completion review: Test Readiness Review presentation documentation.
 13. NASA invited to gain insight by participating in the build up and preparation for the wind tunnel tests, to participate in all wind tunnel readiness reviews, and to observe wind tunnel tests.

-Table 9: SNC CCiCap Base Period Milestone #9Risk Reduction and TRL Advancement Testing Entrance and Success Criteria
+Table 9: SNC CCiCap Base Period Milestone #9 Risk Reduction and TRL Advancement Testing Entrance and Success Criteria